 \section{Abstract}

 In this paper we perform a detailed analysis of Riemann's hypothesis, dealing with the zeros of the analytically-extended zeta function.
-We use the functional equation $\zeta(s) = 2^{s}\pi^{s-1}\sin{(\displaystyle \pi s/2)}\Gamma(1-s)\zeta(1-s)$ for complex numbers $s$ such that $0<{\rm Re(s)}<1$, as well as reduction to the absurd in combination with a deep numerical analysis, to show that the real part of the non-trivial zeros of the Riemann zeta function is equal to $1/2$, to the best of our resources.
+We use the functional equation $\zeta(s) = 2^{s}\pi^{s-1}\sin{(\displaystyle \pi s/2)}\Gamma(1-s)\zeta(1-s)$ for complex numbers $s$ such that $0<{\rm Re(s)}<1$ and the reduction to the absurd method where we use an analytical study based on a complex function and its modulus as a real function of two real variables in combination with a deep numerical analysis to show that the real part of the non-trivial zeros of the Riemann zeta function is equal to $1/2$ to the best of our resources.
 This is done in two steps.
-First, we show what would happen if we assumed that the real part of $s$ has a value between $0$ and $1$ but different from $1/2$, arriving to a possible contradiction for the zeros.
-Second, assuming that there is no real value $y$ such that $\zeta\left(1/2 +yi \right)=0$, by applying the rules of logic to negate a quantifier and the corresponding Morgan's law we also arrive to a plausible contradiction.
+Firstly, we show what would happen if we assumed that the real part of $s$ has a value between $0$ and $1$ but different from $1/2$ arriving at a possible contradiction for the zeros.
+Secondly assuming that there is no real value $y$ such that $\zeta\left(1/2 +yi \right)=0$ by applying the rules of logic to negate a quantifier and the corresponding Morgan's law we also arrive to a plausible contradiction.
 Finally, we analyze what conditions should be satisfied by $y \in \mathbb R$ such that $\zeta(\displaystyle 1/2 +yi)=0$.
 While these results are valid to the best of our numerical calculations, we do not observe and foresee any tendency for a change.
 Our findings open the way towards assessing the validity of Riemman's hypothesis from a fresh and new mathematical perspective.

 \begin{ams} 11--02 \end{ams}